Macau - Data Protection Overview

 Processing may be authorised by legal provisions or statutory regulations with organisational nature, in which case it does not require the authorisation from the GPDP (Article 22(2) of the Act).

-Finally, the GPDP has issued Overview of Notification and Authorisation; and Guide to Notification and Authorisation ('the Guide') which, among other things, provide guidance on:
+Finally, the GPDP has issued its Guide to Notification and Authorisation (available under the 'Service' section of the GPDP website, here) ('the Guide') which, among other things, provide guidance on:

 - one notification form is required for data processing intended to serve a single or several related purposes;